StarpTech/k8s-gitops/README.md

 Here are some ideas how you can deal with multiple environments:

-- Monorepo: Put your infrastucture code along your code.
+- **Monorepo**: Put your infrastucture code along your code.
 You can create different branches for different environments.
-- Multiple repositories: Create a config-repository which reflect the state of your environment.
+- **Multiple repositories**: Create a config-repository which reflect the state of your environment.
 In that case you don't need to rebuild your container for config changes and there is no "leading" application repository.
-- Preview deployments: Manage a local umbrella-chart which describes the preview-environment.
+- **Preview deployments**: Manage a local umbrella-chart which describes the preview-environment.
 You could also create a config-repository.

 ## Secret Management